 Available when Programmable Full with Single or Multiple Threshold Constants is selected.
-Enter a user-defined value, or select a preset value from the drop-down menu.
+Enter a user-defined value.
 The valid range for this threshold is provided in the GUI.
 When using a single threshold constant, only the assert threshold value is used.